 For the red beans

-- Transfer the red beans into a freezer-safe container, and add sufficient water just enough to submerge all the red beans.
+- Transfer the red beans into a freezer-safe container, and add enough water to submerge all the red beans.
 This method is not considered traditional but is incredibly useful, as it can reduce the cooking time substantially to achieve a homogenous texture.
 I am using this method to cook the Chinese porridge in another recipe on this blog.
 You can follow this link to get the recipe.

-For the dried tangerine peels
+For the dried tangerine peels,

-- Scrape off the pith (the inner side of the peels), which contains some bitter substance with a metal spoon.
+- Scrape off the pith (the inner side of the peels), which contains some bitter substance, with a metal spoon.